What is an Anti-Tip Bracket and Why is it Important?

 Kei is a dedicated and certified home inspector, passing his National Home Inspector Exam with flying colors and obtaining his Arizona Board of Technical Registration Home Inspector License.

-With a refreshing understanding of what home buyers and sellers need from their home inspector, there’s no doubt he’ll be able to exceed your expectations.
+With a refreshing understanding of what home buyers and sellers need from their home inspection services, there’s no doubt he’ll be able to exceed your expectations.

 Below are just a few notable certifications, memberships, and associations:

-* = Additional fees may apply due to distance, detached buildings, Homes over 20 years old
+* = Additional ‘Home Buyer’ fees may apply due to distance, detached buildings, homes over 20 years old and/or complexity of home.

 Senior Discount: $25.00 off or 10% off whichever is more.
 To qualify for the Senior Discount (55+), proof of age will need to be shown at time of payment.